 The Benefits of Teaching With Total Physical ResponseBrooks

 Asking for your students’ attention is one thing, but retaining it is another.
 Luckily, TPR is an effective strategy for engaging students.
-As we touched on above, TPR asks students to listen attentively to the teacher so they can carry out motions corresponding with key vocabulary words and phrases.
+As we touched on above, TPR teaching asks students to listen attentively to the teacher so they can carry out motions corresponding with key vocabulary words and phrases.

 If you were simply teaching by having students sit and listen to you explain vocabulary, although they may listen initially, you could lose their attention pretty quickly.
 By asking students to act out vocabulary over the course of the activity, you involve them in the lesson in a more impactful way.
-Memorization is key when learning new languages, and the repetitious movements of TPR help with that exact principle.
+Memorization is key when learning new languages, and the repetitious movements of the TPR method help with that exact principle.

 At the core of TPR is the desire to help students better understand what you’re teaching them.
 TPR is less about pronunciations and spelling than it is about comprehending what the word means.
 True comprehension of what a word means acts as a great educational foundation before you get into the more technical side of new vocabulary (pronunciation and spelling).